-Riesling, Chardonnay, Sauvignon Blanc and Pinot Noir these are just a few types in the long list of wines available.
+Riesling, Chardonnay, Sauvignon Blanc, Pinot Noir– these are just a few types in the long list of wines available.
 Some wine is made in a small vineyard with only a small patch of grapes while others are produced in vineyards composed of rows upon rows of grapes.

-Wine is well known around the world especially in Italy but did you know that Canada also has a growing number of vineyards and is the world’s 39th largest producer?
-However, when it comes to Ice wine Canada is the world’s largest consistent producer.
-This type of wine is harvested in the colder months and certain regions in Canada are ideals because there are sustained periods of harvest temperatures below to -8 degrees and colder.
+Wine is well-known around the world, especially in Italy, but did you know that Canada also has a growing number of vineyards?
+Currently, it’s the world’s 39th largest producer of wine.
+However, when it comes to ice wine, Canada is the world’s largest consistent producer.
+This type of wine is harvested in the colder months and certain regions in Canada are ideal because there are sustained periods of harvest temperatures below -8 degrees and colder.

 1. Winemakers make wine

-Although formal education might not be required, it is much easier to become a wine maker is you have a degree.
-It is possible to start your way from the bottom and work your way up.
-However, it is common for employers to look for individuals with a bachelor’s degree in viticulture, enology, chemistry or food science.
+Although formal education might not be required, it is much easier to become a winemaker with a degree.
+It is possible to start from the bottom and work your way up, starting as a general labourer performing duties such as cleaning and bottling wine.
+However, it is common for employers to look for individuals with a post-secondary degrees in viticulture, enology, chemistry or food science.

-Due to the popularity of wine making there are many schools that offer actual degrees in wine making.
-In Canada, Niagara College offers a two-year program to become a Winery and Viticulture Technician.
-In this program student learn about winery operations, viticulture and sales.
-Courses for this program include viticulture biology, wine chemistry and winery management.
+Due to the popularity of wine making, there are many schools that offer degrees in winemaking.
+In these programs, students learn about winery operations, viticulture and sales.
+Courses for these programs generally include viticulture biology, wine chemistry and winery management.